Z88 FEM software: Application in teaching and research

 Z88 has been used to educate engineering students at the University of Bayreuth since 1998.
 The possibility of manual creation of the structure and the application of boundary conditions enables a simple visualization of the function of FEM software.
 Due to the open file sources the software can be used for research purposes in FE areas and can be modified to suit individualized needs.

 Among others, Z88 is used for research and teaching at the University Ravensburg-Weingarten, the University of Ioannina, the Penn State University, the Universidad de Buenos Aires, the University of Cagliari, the University of Maribor, and at the Zonguldak Karaelmas Üniversitesi.
 Additionally Z88 has been used for degree theses at the Universities of Darmstadt, Hamburg-Harburg, Munich, Karlsruhe, Bern and Beijing (among others).

 Furthermore, there are two textbooks using Z88.
 Finite Elemente Analyse for Ingenieure: Eine leicht verständliche Einführung has sold over 6000 copies.
-This textbook is designed for entry-level users of finite element analysis and useas Z88 to let the user follow the examples shown in the book on his own system.
+This textbook is designed for entry-level users of finite element analysis and uses Z88 to let the user follow the examples shown in the book on his own system.
 The book Maschinenelemente - Funktion, Gestaltung und Berechnung by Decker (19th edition) uses practical applications with Z88 to teach the calculation of machine elements with finite element analysis.